filakhtov/gentoo-use-docs/net-misc/wget.md

 # net-misc/wget

+### cookie_check
+Pass the `--with-libpsl` option to the configure script.
+This provides an ability to check for valid cookie domains using a public suffix list.

+It is safe to disable this flag, however it can provide some security benefits if `wget` to be used with cookies.

 ### debug
 Passes the `--enable-debug` option to the configure script.
 The resulting `wget` binary will have a support for the `--debug` runtime option that is producing a lot of debugging information as requests are executed.